paolo512/paolo512.github.io/_posts/2014-08-25-example-bootstrap.md

 ---
-title: "Autm-rb some bootstrap"
+title: "The concept"
-tags: [read this first, bootstrap, css]
+tags: [Coming Soon!]
 ---
 ###To customize default bootstrap components and variables use <mark>stylesheets/bs.scss</mark>
 You can use all the available components of TwitterBootstrap.
 Here are some of them.